 Again, your product seeding strategy should center around influencers that resemble your audience.

-That doesn’t necessarily one audience or a single type of influencer, though.
+That doesn’t necessarily mean one audience or a single type of influencer, though.

 Think about how your product might be perfect for influencers in a variety of niches.
 If so, awesome!
 Check out how Woah Dough reaches two audiences via gifting.
 The brand partners with mommy bloggers and foodie influencers to show off their plant-based cookie dough.

 You may be surprised by the types of creators who get the most excited about your products.
-Also, you might learn that micro-influencers produce better content than creators with “bigger” accounts.
+In our experience, micro-influencers often produce better content than creators with “bigger” accounts.

 5. Reach Out to Influencers Prior to Their Products Arriving